franchesoni/jupyter_segmentation/README.md

 - undo button
 - load previously annotated mask as reference
 - create universal `read_image` function
-- allow pan and zoom while using IIS (and more generally, advanced tools)
 - avoid crashes if neg pos clicking the same place